tommykil123/CarND-LaneLines-P1/README.md

 One potential shortcoming would be what would happen when the lane lines are dashed lines and not solid.
 This causes for any outliers that may have been detected to have a huge impact on the draw_lines() function.

-Another shortcoming could be T
+Another shortcoming could be that this pipeline is very fined tuned for specific images.
+As seen in the challenge, when faced with variety of environment factors such as lighting, shades, and etc, the algorithm fails to detect lane lines.

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggest po ssible improvements to your pipeline

 A possible improvement would be to look for more stringent slope value of edges to process.

-Another potential improvement could be to ...